 5- The stage of visiting some results:

-At this stage, the user visits a number of the results, which he believes have something to try to to with what he’s trying to find, and checks whether the content matches what he really wants or not.
+At this stage, the user visits a number of the results, which he believes have something to try to with what he’s trying to find And to see if it really matched what he wanted.

 The more aware and experienced the user is within the search, the greater the likelihood to browse a greater number of search results.

-There is a relationship between the time a user spends visiting search results.
+The time a user spends visiting search results is an important relationship.
 And between the character of the search process, the character of the search word, the user’s intent and purpose from the search process on the opposite side.

 6- The stage of returning again to the search results: